samelyuk/volvo-rti-retrofit/README.md

 Version r1.0

 Welcome to the OpenAutoPro project tailored for the Volvo P2!
-This project enhances your driving experience by integrating a Raspberry Pi and Arduino into your vehicle, replacing the CD reader from the RTI system.
+This project enhances your driving experience by integrating a Raspberry Pi and Arduino into your vehicle, replacing the Control Module from the RTI system.
 Utilizing the stock RTI display and controls ensures seamless integration.

 RTI Retrofit - Android Auto
 ![RTI Retrofit - Android Auto](https://github.com/samelyuk/volvo-rti-retrofit/blob/main/doc/INT2.jpg)